Pierre Yang

 Pierre Shuai Yang (杨帅 (楊帥, Yáng Shuài); born on 27 January 1983) is an Australian lawyer and politician who has been a Labor member of the Western Australian Legislative Council since 2017.
 First elected to represent the South Metropolitan Region, he subsequently stood for the North Metropolitan Region (Western Australia) at the 2021 Western Australian state election.
 As of the 2025 Western Australian state election all members of the Legislative Council are elected from a whole-of-state electorate.

-Yang moved to Australia when he was 15-years-old (1998), as an overseas student.
+Born in Harbin, China, Yang moved to Australia when he was 15-years-old (1998), as an overseas student.
 Around three years later, in September 2001, Yang joined the Labor Party, stating (of the party) in his inaugural speech in the Legislative Council: “The Labor Party believes in a fair and compassionate society where a fair day’s work will return a fair day’s pay and the most vulnerable of our community are supported and protected.
 The Labor Party believes in giving voice to the voiceless and creating jobs for the jobless, and the Labor Party believes in giving people a fair go.”

 Yang was a member of Gosnells City Council before entering state politics.
 He joined the Australian Army Reserve in 2006, and at the rank of captain, was assigned as a liaison officer and translator on board the Chinese salvage/rescue vessel Dong Hai Jiu 101 during the search for Malaysia Airlines Flight 370.

 On 16 May 2018, Yang was elected by the Labor Caucus to the position of Government Whip in the Legislative Council, following the resignation of the position by Martin Pritchard.
 Peter Foster took over as Government Whip on 14 February 2023.

 In December 2022, he became a parliamentary secretary to Simone McGurk, the Minister for Training, Water, and Youth.
 Since 2023 he has been Parliamentary Secretary to the Minister for Health; Mental Health.